Need to know

 - Inspection reports can also include pictures – consider taking a camera or your phone so that you can take pictures or a video.

-- Tenants should point out anything that could be considered damage and make sure it gets written down.
+- Tenants should point out anything that looks like damage during the move in inspection and make sure the landlord writes it down.

 There are some organizations in Alberta that sell standard inspection forms for purchase by landlords.
 For more information, go to our page on forms.